Subscription Modal Banner

 Venus Zoleta

-A TIN is one of the most crucial numbers you'll ever have in your life.
-It can be as important as your cellphone number, so much so that you might have to memorize it as well because you'll be asked to write down your TIN in countless forms and documents.
+A TIN is one of the most crucial numbers you'll ever have in your life, so much so that you might have to memorize it as well.
+After all, you'll need to write down your TIN on countless forms and documents.

 Have you ever been issued a TIN before?
 If not, then here's your guide on how to get your TIN number in the Philippines.